BristolTopGroup/NTupleProduction/README.md

 ntp setup
 ```
 which should create the folders`external` and `workspace`.
+Some git cms-merge-topics can add unwanted packages (e.g. Fireworks).
+Remove them from `/workspace/CMSSW_VERSION/src/` before compiling, to save time and effort.
 For available commands and how to use them type `ntp help`.

 ### Testing